 For Business Owners Stuck in Their Own Heads

-Creative thinking, strategic direction and intentional action for creatives and leaders who need a different perspective from someone who actually gets it.
+Creative thinking, strategic direction and intentional action for Creatives and Leaders who need a different perspective from someone who actually gets it.

 No rigid frameworks.
 No one-size-fits-all advice.